carlaTV/MSCorpus/README.md

   - surface syntax
   - Part of Speech

-The corous is available in Github (https://github.com/carlaTV/MSCorpus/blob/master/wekaTest/CorpusAligned_BinaryBalanced.arff) and in Zenodo (https://sandbox.zenodo.org/record/223199#.W1CdLtgzaqQ)
+The corpus is available in Github (https://github.com/carlaTV/MSCorpus/blob/master/wekaTest/CorpusAligned_BinaryBalanced.arff) and in Zenodo (https://sandbox.zenodo.org/record/223199#.W1CdLtgzaqQ)

 ## How to run the classifier
 The java code with the classifier is an adaption of the codes found in https://www.cs.umb.edu/~ding/history/480_697_spring_2013/homework/WekaJavaAPITutorial.pdf and